Background Screening

 The Iowa Extension Council Association has negotiated a reduced rate for its members with First Advantage Background Screening (FABS).
 Because of this relationship, IECA facilitates providing forms and guidance when using First Advantage's services.

-First, take a look at the documents under the Resources heading in the sidebar at the right.
+First, take a look at the documents under the Resources heading below.
 If, after reviewing those documents you still have questions, please contact IECA Program Assistant, Julie Baumler, 515-294-8475.

-- How can I get a new employee set up with credentials for background screening or how can I inactivate an account for an employee no longer working for Extension and Outreach?
+How can I get a new employee set up with credentials for background screening or how can I inactivate an account for a former employee?

 Please email IECA Program Assistant, Julie Baumler.
 Include the individual's name, county, and email address.